-Under both high and low emissions scenarios, the longest dry spell is not indicated to change much from an average of about 120 days.
+Under both high and low emissions scenarios, the longest dry spell is not indicated to change much from an average of about 25 days, with continuing large year-to-year variability.

-- a Model projections are from CMIP5 for RCP8.5 [high emissions] and RCP2.6 [low emissions].
-Model anomalies are added to the historical mean and smoothed. b Observed historical record of mean temperature is from CRU-TSv.3.22. - Analysis by the Climatic Research Unit and Tyndall Centre for Climate Change Research, University of East Anglia, 2015. - A 'warm spell' day is a day when maximum temperature, together with that of at least the 6 consecutive previous days, exceeds the 90th percentile threshold for that time of the year.
+- a Model projections are from CMIP5 for RCP8.5 (high emissions) and RCP2.6 (low emissions).
+Model anomalies are added to the historical mean and smoothed. - b Observed historical record of mean temperature is from CRU-TSv.3.22; observed historical records of extremes are from HadEX2. - c Analysis by the Climatic Research Unit and Tyndall Centre for Climate Change Research, University of East Anglia, 2015. - d A 'warm spell' day is a day when maximum temperature, together with that of at least the 6 consecutive previous days, exceeds the 90th percentile threshold for that time of the year.